 When we pressed the representative to send us documentation, he or she said he wasn’t able to send us anything that wasn’t already on the website.

-While we think that Credibly is a legitimate business, we’re a bit worried that they won’t provide details on late payments and penalties upon request.
+Credibly is a legitimate business, but they don't provide the details on late payments and penalties upon request.
 Based on our experience, we think this is a red flag.

 Before you sign any kind of a loan with Credibly, be sure to ask for a rundown of fees.
 Our guess is that, once you have a loan approved, they’ll be more willing to reveal what happens when you pay late.